If you’ve still got a buck tag in your pocket, read on.

 The first deer to step out that evening was the giant!
 He moved slowly toward Derek, bronze antlers glinting in the last light.
 On the ground Derek had to be especially stealthy, and he was.
 When the deer crossed at 30 yards, he pulled his Hoyt and let the arrow fly.
 The buck kicked and ran, but didn’t go far.

-“What a great way to end a weird weather season,” said Derek, pictured above.
+“What a great way to end a weird weather season,” said Derek.
 “I can’t imagine anything better than to get to enjoy hunting all season, and then to get a buck like this at the very end!”

 I point out two major keys to Derek’s success, and I urge you to keep them in mind.
 One, if you use trail cameras, keep them running until the last day, you never know when and where a buck you have never seen before might show up.
 Secondly, and this is huge, hunt the buck’s winter core area, but switch it up.
 Vary your normal approach into the woods each day…set up, either in a stand on the ground, in a funnel or near a cover edge… That buck is there because he is a master of moving around and avoiding hunters.
 Get that element of surprise and you might get him yet.